 A water leak on your washing machine can cause a lot of damage if not quickly sorted out.

-There is no need to run to the store to buy a new one yet.
+There is no need to run to the store to buy a new one yet just yet!

 Many leaks can be simply repaired once you have identified the cause.

-Here Mat shows how to check around your machine to identify the problem, then with our other videos you should have the leak fixed in no time.
+Here Mat shows how to check around your machine to identify the problem, then with our other videos you should be able to have the leak fixed in no time.

 Switch Off Your Appliance